-If appropriate, provide a clear schematic drawing of the experimental set-up, along with explanatory text.
+If appropriate, provide a clear schematic drawing of the experimental set-up.
 Include a description of the set-up to accompany the drawing.
 Where there is no need for a drawing, this section would have a full description of the instruments used.
 The reader should find all the information needed to duplicate the experimental setup.
 This can usually be done in a few paragraphs.